 The meeting also covered: options for telehealth; need for rapid testing; return to work/return to school policies for those who have been sick with COVID-19; and the proper way to wear a mask.

 The school administrators and nurses were also invited to consult, as needed, with the Inspira Emergency Operations Center.
 Established on March 16 and still in operation, this core group provides 24/7 monitoring of Inspira’s plan implementation.
-Gathered around the table are experts from Supply Chain Management, Infection Control, Employee Health and Emergency Management.
+Gathered around the table are providers from Supply Chain Management, Infection Control, Employee Health and Emergency Management.
 The more than 100 participants from schools in Cumberland, Gloucester and Salem counties were actively engaged in the discussion and asked thoughtful questions, pledging to do whatever was needed to provide a safe environment in our community’s schools.

 Let’s continue to be a good example to our children and grandchildren.
 Practice social distancing, wash your hands often, and wear a mask.
 If there is one thing we know for sure, these actions successfully reduce the spread of COVID-19 in our communities.